There are three different status types that your subscribers might hold:

 Navigate to the Subscribers tab > List and choose the subscriber configuration you would like to view.

-An active subscriber is any subscriber that has not been unsubscribed from all mailings or been removed.
-These subscribers are able to receive any email you send them, from campaigns, broadcasts, to one-off emails.
+Active subscribers are able to receive any email you send them, from campaigns, broadcasts, to one-off emails.

 How do subscribers become active subscribers?